 The Burning Crusade

-Speaking of which, The Burning Crusade is notable because it is with this expansion that Blizzard decided to involve WoW more heavily in the franchise’s canon storyline by including Illidan as an end-game raid boss, involving other existing characters from The Frozen Throne as well.
+Speaking of which, The Burning Crusade is notable because it marks the point when Blizzard decided to give WoW more weight when it comes to the franchise’s canon storyline by involving established Warcraft III characters in the game, most notably including Illidan Stormrage—a major character from the acclaimed RTS—as an end-game raid boss.

-When it comes to mechanics, perhaps the most notable addition were the flying mounts that could only be used in Outland, all the while regular ground mounts were made cheaper and more accessible to players.
-Of course, this expansion also marked the first level cap increase, as it jumped from 60 to 70, introducing new abilities and revising the talent system.
+In terms of mechanics, perhaps the most momentous addition was the flying mounts that could only be used in Outland, while regular ground mounts were made cheaper and more accessible to players.
+Of course, this expansion also marked the first level cap increase as it jumped from 60 to 70, introducing new abilities and expanding the talent system.

-In TBC, the Paladin and Shaman classes were no longer faction-exclusive to the Alliance and the Horde respectively as they were in vanilla, and the profession of jewelcrafting was introduced for the first time, allowing players to add additional stat boosts to their gear by socketing special gems.
+Moreover, the Paladin and Shaman classes were no longer faction-exclusive to the Alliance and the Horde, respectively, as they were in vanilla.
+And on top of that, the profession of jewelcrafting was introduced, and it allowed players to add additional stat boosts to their gear by socketing special gems.

 The Wrath of the Lich King

 This expansion added no new races, but it did introduce the very first ‘hero’ class in the form of the Death Knight.
 They were the first class to start at a higher level (55), had their own instanced starting zone in eastern Lordaeron, and even a simple class-specific profession—Runeforging.
-Death Knights could fill both tanking and DPS roles, though they were more popular in the latter.
+Death Knights could fill both tanking and DPS roles, although they were more popular in the latter.

-The level cap was increased by 10 once again, jumping from 70 to 80, and apart from the usual addition of new abilities, the refinement of the talent system, the new zones, and dungeons, Wrath of the Lich King also added a considerable amount of PvP content, introducing two new battlegrounds and two new arenas, as well as the first dedicated world PvP zone in the form of Wintergrasp.
+The level cap was increased by ten once again, jumping from 70 to 80.
+Apart from the usual addition of new abilities, the refinement of the talent system, the new zones, and dungeons, Wrath of the Lich King also added a considerable amount of PvP content, introducing two new battlegrounds and two new arenas, as well as the first dedicated world PvP zone in the form of Wintergrasp.

-Finally, another major addition was the new primary profession of Inscription which allowed players to craft special glyphs that would enhance or otherwise alter certain abilities after a glyph is ‘inscribed’.
-This profession also covered the creation of scrolls used to grant temporary buffs, as well as vellums which could store enchantments for later use.
+Finally, another significant addition was the new primary profession of Inscription, which allowed players to craft special glyphs that would enhance or otherwise alter certain abilities after a glyph is ‘inscribed.’
+This profession also covered the creation of scrolls used to grant temporary buffs, as well as vellums, which could store enchantments for later use.

-And then, came the Cataclysm which changed not only the face of the in-game world of Azeroth, but the face of the game and its community as a whole.
-Having killed off the two most prominent characters from Warcraft III, Blizzard turned to the older games’ villains, and so Deathwing was next up for the chopping block.
+And then came Cataclysm, which changed not only the face of the in-game world of Azeroth but the face of the game and its community as a whole.
+Having killed off the two most prominent characters from Warcraft III, Blizzard turned to some of the older Warcraft games’ villains, and Deathwing was next up for the chopping block.

-Now, Cataclysm introduced two new faction-specific races—Worgen and Goblins, complete with their own unique starting zones in Azeroth.
-But the two new races were hardly the biggest change made in this expansion, as nearly every zone in Azeroth was changed – some were only mildly altered and others were made nigh-unrecognizable.
-A few brand-new zones were opened up, including the PvP area of Tol Barad, as well as two new battlegrounds.
+Now, Cataclysm presented two new faction-specific races—Worgen and Goblins, complete with their own unique starting zones in Azeroth.
+But the two new races were hardly the biggest change made in this expansion, as nearly every zone in Azeroth was heavily altered, forever changing Azeroth’s familiar landscapes.
+A few brand new zones were opened up, including the PvP area of Tol Barad, as well as two new battlegrounds.

 Mechanics-wise, the level cap was increased once again, though only by five levels this time around, making 85 the new maximum level.
-All the existing classes were redesigned and rebalanced, new race-class combinations were added, and the talent system was completely revamped, granting special abilities based on a character’s primary talent tree.
+All the existing classes were redesigned and rebalanced, new race-class combinations were added, and the talent system was completely revamped.

-The only profession added in Cataclysm was the secondary profession of Archaeology which allowed players to find valuable artifacts – usually, these items are just expensive vendor trash, but players could also find mounts, pets, vanity items, and even powerful gear.
+The only profession added in Cataclysm was the secondary profession of Archaeology, which allowed players to find valuable artifacts.
+A lot of the time, these items were just expensive ‘vendor trash’, but players could also find mounts, pets, vanity items, and even powerful gear.

-In addition to that, Cataclysm also added Reforging, the ability to tweak stat bonuses on gear in order to make the item more useful to the player and Guild leveling was introduced for the first time, allowing players to attain useful extra perks as their guild leveled up.
+In addition to that, Cataclysm also added Reforging, which is the ability to tweak stat bonuses on the gear to make the item more useful to the player.
+Moreover, guild leveling was introduced, allowing players to attain useful extra perks as their guild leveled up.
 And finally, flying was made possible in Azeroth for the first time.

 Mists of Pandaria

-Following Cataclysm, the fourth expansion was seen as a joke among some fans, mainly because it focused on a race that was originally introduced as an April Fools joke.
+Following Cataclysm, the fourth expansion was not very well received among the wider fan base, mainly because it was centered around a race that was initially introduced as an April Fools joke.
 Exploring the new continent of Pandaria, the story focuses on the exploration of the mystical island, as well as the ever-present conflict between the Alliance and the Horde.